271 Bromery Center for the Arts

 Conductor Matthew Westgate “leads with a combination of expressivity and crispness” (San Francisco Chronicle).
 His performances are praised as “dramatic, incisive, and passionate” (Audiophile Audition) and full of “verve and swagger” (MusicWeb International).
-Dr. Westgate has appeared on major concert stages throughout the U.S., Europe, and Asia and has guest conducted some of the nation’s top wind bands and chamber ensembles, including the U.S. Marine Band “The President’s Own,” and the U.S. Coast Guard Chamber Players.
+Dr. Westgate has appeared on major concert stages throughout the U.S., Europe, South America, and Asia and has guest conducted some of the nation’s top wind bands and chamber ensembles, including “The President’s Own” U.S. Marine Band and the U.S. Coast Guard Chamber Players.
 In September of 2019 he was a featured guest conductor with the Banda Sinfonica Metropolitana de Quito (Ecuador), and in 2020 he will travel to China to conduct in Beijing.
-During the summer of 2019 he led the Blue Lake Fine Arts Camp (Twin Lake, MI) International Northern Winds on a summer European concert tour of France, Germany, Austria, and Denmark, and he will return to conduct the band for another European tour in 2021.
+During the summer of 2019 he led the Blue Lake Fine Arts Camp (Twin Lake, MI) International Northern Winds on a European concert tour of France, Germany, Austria, and Denmark, and he will return to conduct the band for another European tour in 2021.